microsoft/pxt-arcade/docs/courses/csintro1/loops/projectile-from.md

 ### Example #1: Throw ball #example-1

 1. Review the code below
-2. Create the sample code and run the code
+2. Create a new project and name it "Throw Ball"
-3. Save the code for the task (name it "Throw Ball")
+3. Create the sample code and run the code

 ```blocks
 let mySprite: Sprite = null